A Must-Read Guide to Getting a Fair Loan in 2023

 5 things you must check when applying for a loan

 - Look for their full contact details.
-If they do not show their address and phone number in the footer or in another prominent place on their website, the lender may be a loan shark.
+If they do not show their address and phone number in the footer or in another prominent place on their website.

 - Is there an FCA number on their website?
 Can you click on it?
 A clickable FCA number with a link to their licence on the FCA website is a clear proof that the company is legit.